Vitality Blast: Lancashire ease past Essex to set up semi-final with Yorkshire on Finals Day

 Steven Croft (76no off 48) and skipper Dane Vilas (51 off 23) powered Lancashire to a record-equalling ninth Finals Day, with Lightning to meet Roses rivals Yorkshire in the second semi-final at Edgbaston on July 16.

-The sides' clashes in the group stage were thrillers - a tie and a one-run win for Lancashire - and they will now square off again next weekend after Lancashire eased to victory over Essex with 4.2 overs to spare.
+The sides' clashes in the group stage were thrillers - a tie and a four-run win for Lancashire - and they will now square off again next weekend after Lightning eased to victory over Essex with 4.2 overs to spare.

 - Scorecard: Lancashire Lightning vs Essex Eagles, Vitality Blast